scouten/ericscouten.travel/content/2012/11-26+south-america/recap/index.md

 No trip of this scale would be possible without some important contributions from key people.
 A big think you to …

 * **my parents,** for watching our 4-year-old daughter while both Tara and I were away.
 Thanks also to Margaret, Donna, and Lyndsey for providing them some much-needed relief.
-* **my wife,** for running the show at home on her own for the extra time while I was away alone.
 * **my daughter,** for being very patient while one or both of us were away.
 She was a real trouper.
 * **Rollie Haugen** of ~~Ladyslipper Travel~~ (**2023 update**: no longer open) in Walker, MN.
 This is the third trip she has planned for us.
 (The previous two were our trips to Costa Rica and New Zealand/Fiji in 2007.)
 Each of these trips have come together very smoothly for us.
 In each each case, she did a great job of blending our input with some great ideas of her own.
 * **Adobe,** for offering a very generous [sabbatical](https://benefits.adobe.com/us/time-off/sabbatical) program (6 weeks of continuous time off for old-timers like me plus the holiday shutdown that everybody takes) — and for paying me well enough that I could afford a big trip like this.